manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-23-a-drunkard-can-help-estimate-the-value-of-pi.md

 3.121184, 3.141716, 3.137896.
 Note that values are close to the value of pi.
 Increasing the value of N results in the values closer to the value of pi.

-The reader must be curious why does this scheme work.
+The reader must be curious, why does this scheme work.
 What kind of sampling does the random walk generate?
 Why does increasing the value of N result in a better estimate of pi?
 Why does the value converges to pi?
 I plan to note down all the ideas involved, and finally, answer all the questions raised.
-Stick to this space for detailed answers!
+Stick to this space for the detailed answers!